Manager, Advocacy (CA #1718-145)

-In this role, you will provide leadership and manage relationships between the American Lung Association and key government and elected officials at the local, state and federal levels.
-This position will leverage resources (staff, patients, volunteers, coalition partners, etc.) to advocate for Lung Association-supported public policy on lung health related issues.
-Particularly, this position will be responsible for ensuring that our constituents and their stories will have a voice and a place in the public policy process.
-The position will implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
-This position will secure funding for advocacy work and administer grant contracts to ensure that work plans are executed and deliverables completed on a timely basis; oversee the grant budget expenses.
+In this role, you will be responsible for grant work focused on carrying out tobacco-related campaigns and activities and will provide leadership and manage relationships between the American Lung Association and key government and elected officials at the local, state and federal levels.
+Use community organizing skills to build relationships with community members, patients, staff, and other partners to advocate for Lung Association supported public policy on lung health related issues.
+Ensure that our constituents and their stories will have a voice and a place in the public policy process.
+Implement a regional and statewide government relations strategic plan reflecting the Lung Association mission and desired outcomes.
+This position will secure funding for advocacy work and administer tobacco grant contracts to ensure that work plans are executed, and deliverables completed on a timely basis; oversee the grant budget expenses.
+This is a grant funded position.

 Advocacy Outreach and Constituent Cultivation